Missouri Paralegal Career Guide

 Though several regulations have been proposed, the state has not issued any requirements for paralegal certification in Missouri.
 The Missouri Bar Association has published a paper, “Practicing with Paralegals,” that encourages formal education for paralegals and advises firms to hire paralegals and legal assistants with at least an associate’s degree or 60-credit hour paralegal certificate.
 You can find out more about paralegal programs in Missouri on our Missouri paralegal schools page.
-Voluntary certification following graduation from a paralegal preparation program is highly recommended and can make candidates for paralegal jobs in Missouri more competitive.
+Voluntary certification from NALA, the NFPA, or a similar national organization following graduation from a paralegal preparation program is highly recommended and can make candidates for paralegal jobs in Missouri more competitive.
 For more information on national paralegal certification, read our guide Steps to Become a Paralegal.

 Career Quick Start Tips — How to Become a Paralegal in Missouri

 Since there are no state-level requirements for Missouri paralegal certification, paralegals and legal assistants may follow a number of career paths.
 Most entry-level paralegals have at least an associate’s degree, which commonly includes courses in legal studies.
 The programs offered at paralegal schools in Missouri often include experiential education components, such as internships, that are helpful career preparation and can make candidates stand out from the crowd.
 You can view typical education and experience requirements for Missouri paralegal jobs on our jobs board.
 For even more information regarding paralegal education and employment please refer to the Missouri paralegal associations listed below.